Bohdan-Khomtchouk/Biochat/README.md

 Mus musculus
 ```

 The purpose of this tool is to find related/similar records using different approaches.
-This is implemented in the generic function `geo-group` that processes the database into a number of groups of related records.
+This is implemented in the generic function `geo-group` that processes the GEO database into a number of groups of related records.
 It has a number of methods:

 1. Match based on the same histone (the list of known histones is read from a <a href="https://github.com/Bohdan-Khomtchouk/Biochat/blob/master/data/GEO/histones.txt">text file</a>).
 2. Match based on the same organism.